DevonDeRaad/RADstackshelpR/README.md

 done
 ```

-You should now have eight directories, named: stacks\_bigM1, stacks\_bigM2, ... stacks\_bigM8,, each of which contains an vcf file with all called SNPs for the given parameter settings.
-I have again moved each vcf file into a local directory, and named it according to the parameter settings for the given run.
+You should now have eight directories, named: stacks\_bigM1,
+stacks\_bigM2, … stacks\_bigM8,, each of which contains an vcf file with
+all called SNPs for the given parameter settings.
+I have again moved
+each vcf file into a local directory, and named it according to the
+parameter settings for the given run.

-### Use RADstackshelpR to visualize the output of these 8 runs and determine the optimal value for the parameter 'M'.
+### Use RADstackshelpR to visualize the output of these 8 runs and determine the optimal value for the parameter ‘M’.

 ``` r
 #optimize_bigM function will generate summary stats on your 8 iterative runs